3 - Introduction to engagement

 Management

-Other internal collaborators (employees, salaried staff, volunteers)
+Other internal collaborators (employees, staff, volunteers)

-Upstream external stakeholders (suppliers)
+Upstream external Stakeholders (suppliers)

-Downstream external stakeholders (clients)
+Downstream external Stakeholders (clients)

 Other external stakeholders (financial and technical partners, local actors, professional federations, or other partners on topics strategic for the organisation such as education, innovation, development).